SpongeBob SquarePants (character): Cultural impact and legacy

 In July 2009, the Madame Tussauds wax museum in New York City unveiled a wax sculpture of SpongeBob, the first fictional character to be featured there.
 In May 2011, a new species of mushroom, Spongiforma squarepantsii, named after SpongeBob, was described in the journal Mycologia.
 The authors note that the hymenium, when viewed using scanning electron microscopy, somewhat resembles a "seafloor covered with tube sponges, reminiscent of the fictitious home of SpongeBob."
 Although the epithet was originally rejected by Mycologias editors as "too frivolous", the authors insisted that "we could name it whatever we liked."
 Since 2004, SpongeBob has appeared as a balloon in the Macy's Thanksgiving Day Parade.

-The character also became a fashion trend.
-In 2008, American fashion designer Marc Jacobs donned a SpongeBob tattoo on his right arm.
-He explained that, "I just worked with Richard Prince on the collaboration for Louis Vuitton and Richard has done a series of paintings of SpongeBob.
-He had brought up in our conversation how he saw the artistic value of SpongeBob as the cartoon and I kind of liked it, so I did it."
-He added that "It's funny."
-In the same year, A Bathing Ape released SpongeBob-themed shoes.
-Singer Pharrell Williams backed a line of SpongeBob T-shirts and shoes targeted at hip adults.
+SpongeBob has also become a fashion trend.
+In 2008, A Bathing Ape released SpongeBob-themed shoes.
+Singer Pharrell Williams backed a line of SpongeBob T-shirts and shoes.
 In 2014, the character was among the popular culture icons referenced by American fashion designer Jeremy Scott in his Moschino debut collection at the Milan Fashion Week.